 "Reasonable expectations" should be appropriate to the level of training of the candidate.
-At the end of each rotation, the Program Director meets with each trainee and reviews their performance in that timeframe.
+The Program Director meets regularly with each trainee and reviews their performance.
 Assessments are forwarded to the Academic Office and if need be, issues can be escalated to the Post Graduate Medical Education Committee which is a standing committee chaired by PGME Director and it reports to the Associate Dean for Postgraduate Education.
 At the end of the period of training, a final evaluation, which is a summary of all in-training evaluations, is sent to Directorate Board of Examination (DBE) or other specialty certifying boards as required by the trainee.
 The Final In-Training evaluation report is completed at the end of training/residency and will be used for credentialing and verification purposes.